-Create your own smart board game
+Create your own smart board games

 How to choose a game for your students

 When deciding which game to play with your students, you first need to evaluate which core topic or skill you would like to develop.
-Then, visit any of the sites listed above to search through a wide variety of smart board games for the children’s grade.
+Then, visit any of the sites listed above to search through a wide variety of smart board games for the children’s grades.
 You can also do your own research for the best game ideas.
 There are a ton of great options out there.

 Once you’ve found a game that can work, explore your options for customizing the game (if allowed) to reflect the concepts you want to teach.
 Save any changes and open the game on your smart board.

 A fun way to engage students while learning

 Smart board activities in general are an excellent way to entertain and teach at the same time, and educational board games are a proven method to attract and engage elementary students.
 By customizing interactive board games to fit your curriculum and using the Vibe board’s touchscreen technology for seamless, real-time gameplay, these educational games will reinforce teaching for better retention.